Skip to main content

 raise RuntimeError("No matching endpoint.
 Check credentials and provider availability.")

-response = client.generate(prompt="Write a 1-sentence tagline for a developer tool")
+response = client.generate(prompt="Write a one-sentence tagline for a developer tool.")

 print(response.chat_response.text())